pippim/pippim.github.io/programs/iothings.md

 - Sony TV turns on
 - Light behind Sony TV (a.k.a.
 Primary TV or TV #1) turns on
-- Light behind Google TV (a.k.a.
-Secondary TV or TV #2) turns on
+- Light behind TCL TV (a.k.a.
+Google TV, Secondary TV or TV #2) turns on
-- Google TV turns on
+- TCL / Google TV turns on

 Press the power button on Sony TV remote control then:

 - Sony TV will be shut off (which power button does anyway)
 - Google Android TV will be shut off
 - Light behind the Sony TV will be shut off
-- Light behind the Google TV will be shut off
+- Light behind the TCL / Google TV will be shut off
 - Computer will be put to sleep (or shutdown if configured)
 - **tvpowered** script continues when system wakes up